You can search this SPD section by section or click here to create a single searchable document.

 You are allowed up to three outstanding loans at one time, with no more than two new loans granted in a given calendar year.

-Initiation fee
+Loan Initiation fee

 Repaying your loan

 You may elect a period of 12 to 60 months to repay your loan through payroll deductions.
 Your loan payments via payroll deduction will begin automatically as soon as possible following loan issuance.
-In the event that the payroll deduction is not taken for any reason or is insufficient to cover the repayment amount, you are still liable for such payment directly to the Trustee, by personal check or money order.
+If the payroll deduction is not taken for any reason or is insufficient to cover the repayment amount, you are still liable for such payment directly to the Trustee, by personal check or money order.
 Each installment includes payment of principal and interest on the loan.
 Interest is paid to the Savings Plan and is part of Common Assets earnings.
 If you wish, you may prepay all or part of your loan balance at any time.
 You may repay your loan in full with a cashier's or certified check.
 Any partial loan repayment can be made by check and may reduce the length of the repayment period, but it will not reduce the monthly installment amount.
 A loan payment must be received each month.

-You may call the STS (Savings Plan Telephone Service) or access the Web site to obtain loan payoff information.
+You may call the STS (Savings Plan Telephone Service) or access the website to obtain loan payoff information.

 Loan collateral